 How many participants can join Virtual Presentation Skills Training

 In the last few months we have run this session for small groups of three people and larger groups of up to twenty people.
 The difference is the amount of personal interaction the time allows.

 Virtual Presentation Skills Training - Duration

 As part of this training provision, each participant gains access to itdLIVE.
 This is our Video Learning platform.
-It includes over 90 videos on Presenting with Impact.
+It includes over 90 videos on Presenting with Impact, including presentnig virtually.
 Each video is between 30 seconds and three minutes long.
-Each video contains one idea on presenting.
-Particpants can access just the idea they need, or watch the whole course.
+Every video contains one idea on presenting and is focussed and concise.
+You can access just the idea you need, or watch the whole course.

 Take a look at this Video Learning platform by clicking on this link itdLIVE.